Have you thought about what “life skills” you want your children to be learning? Wait, what are life skills, you say? According to Wikipedia,

 I think that teaching your children life skills at an early age helps them to develop good habits, gives them daily “real life” opportunities to practice fine and gross motor skills, and ultimately teaches them responsibility.
 By teaching them how to do things for themselves, it also helps them to become more independent, which in turn builds their self-confidence.

-1. Drink from a straw cup and an open cup – my babies could both drink water from a regular straw by 7 months old (we just used the regular BPA-free Take and Toss cups from Target…we still have them, too!) and from around 18 months, both kids drank from open glasses at meals (you can see what we used here, but if glass makes you wary, you could always start with those little plastic “bathroom” cups) — These are incredibly helpful skills to have when you are away from home b/c you won’t need to have special kid cups on hand!
+1. Drink from a straw cup and an open cup — my babies could both drink water from a regular straw by 7 months old (we just used the regular BPA-free Take and Toss cups from Target…we still have them, too!) and from around 18 months, both children drank from open top kids drinking glasses at meals (if glass makes you wary, you could always start with those little paper bathroom cups) — These are incredibly helpful skills to have when you are away from home because you won’t need to have special kid cups on hand!

 4. Blow their nose — this was on my must-teach-them-as-soon-as-possible-list and I do believe it really is a skill that can be taught!!!
 Both my kids were able to blow their nose on cue shortly after turning one year old!!
 Model, model, model!
 At ages 3 and 4, my two can do this completely independently.

-6. Wipe up their own spills — teach them where to get paper towels, rags, or cloths and how to wipe up a spill; started from around 18 months – age 2
+6. Wipe up their own spills — teach them where to get paper towels, rags, or cloths and how to wipe up a spill; started from around 18 months – age 2.
+We love these flour sack cloths!

 7. Brush their teeth — Even though you will most likely start or finish the brushing, give your child some time to brush his or her own teeth; from around 18 months – age 2